 Check Your Timeline

 The downside to this strategy is that your tax bill will be lingering over your head a bit longer, and what you owe will accrue penalties and interest until you pay.
-The upside, however, is that the interest you pay will be relatively low compared to financing the money with another source.
+The upside, however, is that the interest cost will be relatively low compared to financing the money with another source.

-If you wait too long to pay, the IRS may take action against you to place a lien against your property or garnish your wages or bank account.
+If you wait too long to pay, the IRS may take action against you and place a lien against your property or garnish your wages or bank account.

 Consider an Installment Agreement